 Preamble

-We the fraternities, sororities, and societies of Kenyon College, hereby call into being this Council to protect, propagate, and govern Greek Life at Kenyon.
+We the fraternities, sororities and societies of Kenyon College, hereby call into being these councils to protect, propagate, and govern Greek Life at Kenyon.
 We commit to uphold the honor, dignity, and integrity of Greek organizations and to promote camaraderie in our organizations, cooperation between our organizations, and unity on campus.
 These bylaws shall govern the Greek community at Kenyon College.
-The values Greek Council will uphold are leadership, ritual, service, friendship, and scholarship.
+The values Greek Life will uphold are leadership, ritual, service, friendship and scholarship.

 Article I: Name

-The coordinating government of the fraternities, sororities, and societies at Kenyon College shall hereinafter be designated as Greek Council.
+The coordinating government of the fraternities, sororities and societies at Kenyon College shall hereinafter be designated as Fraternity and Sorority Council.
+Our Societies will be present at both councils.
+All councils are considered departmental organizations under the Office of Student Engagement.

 Article II: Purpose

-The purpose of Greek Council shall be to develop and maintain Greek Life at a high standard of accomplishment.
+The purpose of each council shall be to develop and maintain Greek Life at a high standard of accomplishment.
 We do hereby affirm these objectives as central to the functions and duties of our Greek System:

 Article III.
 Organizational Structure